ietf-wg-cellar/ebml-specification/specification.markdown

 This document creates a new IANA Registry called "CELLAR EBML DocType Registry".

 DocType values are described in [this section](#doctype).
 DocTypes are ASCII strings, defined in [the `String Element` section](#string-element), which label the official name of the `EBML Document Type`.
-The strings may be allocated according to First Come First Served (see [@!RFC8126]).
+The strings may be allocated according to the "First Come First Served" policy.

 The use of ASCII corresponds to the types and code already in use, the value is not meant to be visible to the user.

-DocType string values of "matroska" and "webm" are reserved to the IETF for future use.
+DocType string values of "matroska" and "webm" are RESERVED to the IETF for future use.
-These can be assigned via IESG Approval or RFC Required.
+These can be assigned via the "IESG Approval" or "RFC Required" policies [@!RFC8126].